anthony-mills/scubabrain/README.md

 ## Why Release The Codebase?

-Anthony is a great believer in the world of Open Source.
+I am a great believer in the world of Open Source.
 If other find his code useful or contribute to the code base even better.

 ## Demo

 If you want to see the code in action either install the app from either iTunes or Google Play or alternatively you can view the app in a browser at [scubabrain.anthony-mills.com](https://scubabrain.anthony-mills.com)

 ## Changelog

+= 0.0.4 =

+Updated the Ionic framework, small styling changes and changed the colour of the page heading bars to the standard NITROX green and yellow colour scheme.

 = 0.0.3 =